nilbus/Backbone.dualStorage/README.md

 Feel free to use Backbone as you usually would, this is a drop-in replacement.

 Keep in mind that Backbone.dualStorage really loves your models.
 By default it will cache everything that passes through Backbone.sync.
-You can override this behaviour with the booleans ```remote``` and ```local``` on models:
+You can override this behaviour with the booleans ```remote``` or ```local``` on models and collections:

-    SomeModel = Backbone.Collection.extend({
+    SomeCollection = Backbone.Collection.extend({
-        local: true  // always fetched and saved locally
+        local: true  // always fetched and saved only locally, never saves on remote
         remote: true // never cached, dualStorage is bypassed entirely });

+You can also deactivate dualsync to some requests, when you want to sync with the server only later.

+    SomeCollection.create({name: "someone"}, {remote: false});

 ## Credits